Kirk Cousins Player Prop Bets for NFL Week 8 | Minnesota vs. Dallas 10/31/2021

 Recent Performances

-- Cousins put together a 373-yard performance against the Panthers in Week 6, completing 68.8% of his passes and throwing for three touchdowns.
+- In his Week 6 outing against the Panthers, Cousins had 373 yards while completing 68.8% of his passes, while tossing three touchdowns.

-- He added two carries for 16 yards, averaging eight yards per carry.
+- Cousins tacked on 16 yards on two carries, averaging eight yards per carry.

-- Cousins has put up 851 passing yards (283.7 ypg) on 78-of-120 with five touchdowns against two interceptions over his last three games.
+- Cousins has 851 passing yards (283.7 ypg), completing 65% of his passes and tossing five touchdown passes and two interceptions over his last three games.

 Cousins' Minnesota Teammates